Taking a shortcut

 sudo /etc/init.d/ntp restart

-NTP will take maybe 15 minutes to settle down and select the best possible configured timesource to synchronise with.
-You can check how it's doing by using ntpq -p
+NTP takes roughly 15 minutes to settle down and select the best time source.
+You can check its progress with `ntpq -p`:

 ntpq -p